 Every M&A sale process needs to lead with a written Confidential Information Memorandum (CIM).
 Want to attract investors for a partial sale?
 Want to negotiate an outright sale with strategic or financial buyers?
 If you want to sell your business you must run a professional sell-side M&A process.
-An effectively written CIM is vital for a successful sale.
+An effectively written Confidential Information Memorandum is vital for a successful sale.
 Why?

 Establish common ground.

 Because using a relevant and effective CIM, or “book” is the only way to tell prospective buyers how to view your company and its amazing opportunities for growth.
 How do you write a CIM?
 Moreover think: who should write your CIM?

 Related: What to Expect from your M&A Advisor

 How to write an effective Confidential Information Memorandum